mmfrenkel/encrypted-file-store/README.md

 ```
 ### I. Add

-If a user wants to encrypt a new file (e.g., `apple.txt`) into an archive (e.g., `fruits`) they could issue the following command, providing their password within the command using the `-p` flag:
+If a user wants to encrypt a new file (e.g., `apple.txt`) into an archive (e.g., `fruits`) they could issue the following command, providing their password within the command using the `-p` flag.
+Note that passwords should not be longer 20 characters:

 ```
 $ ./bin/cstore add -p <password> fruits apple.txt
 ```
-If the archive doesn't exist already, it will be created.
+If the archive doesn't exist already, it will be created, along with a `.metadata` file within that archive.
 Any action that the user would like to take following the initial creation of the archive will require that they submit the same original password; otherwise, they will get an integrity alert that their password is incorrect.
 Additionally, you cannot add a file to an archive if there is already a file in the archive of the same name; this is to prevent users from accidentally overriding a file they forgot that they encrypted.

 Note that the program accepts multiple files at a time, so you can encrypt multiple files with a single command: